keboola/developers-docs/extend/generic-extractor/tutorial/json.md

 by a colon.
 The individual properties are separated from each other using commas.*

 ### Arrays
-As objects collect named values, **arrays** are collections/simple lists of values that do not have a property name.
-They are identified by their numeric position that cannot change.
-The order of array items stays the same.
+As objects collect named values, **arrays** are ordered lists of values that do not have a property name but are identified by their numeric position.

 Let's go on to describing John Doe's family using an **array** (marked by `[]`) of three **objects**: